EKF Diagnostics Announces Strategic Share Buyback - TipRanks.com

 More about EKF Diagnostics Holdings

-EKF Diagnostics Holdings plc is an AIM-listed global diagnostics company that specializes in point-of-care analyzers, particularly in hematology and diabetes, as well as life sciences services that focus on the manufacture of enzymes and custom products for diagnostic, food, and industrial applications.
-The company is headquartered in Penarth, near Cardiff, and operates five manufacturing sites across the US and Germany, distributing its products to over 120 countries worldwide.
+EKF Diagnostics Holdings plc is an AIM-listed global diagnostics company that specializes in Point-of-Care analyzers, particularly in hematology and diabetes, and provides life sciences services, including the manufacture of enzymes and custom products for diagnostic, food, and industrial applications.
+The company is headquartered in Penarth, near Cardiff, and operates five manufacturing sites across the US and Germany, selling its products in over 120 countries worldwide.